Lavaruz/Lavaruz/README.md

 ## I'am Assami Muzaki (Backend Web Developer | (Ex.)Machine Learning Enginer)

 A student at University of Indraprasta with a majoring of Computer Science and Distiction Graduate of Machine Learning Student at Bangkit Academy.
-Proificient at Machine Learning and Automate Task with Python Program also now focusing on learning backend web development
+Proificient at Machine Learning and Automate Task with Python Program.
+But currently focusing on learn **Backend Web Development**

 In addition to being a Backend Web Developer, I also learn a variety of other things such as 3D Design, Game Developers, and Machine Learning, ah and some Pixel Art of course